You think you’re studying/ working ten hours a day.

 Peter Higgs, the theoretical physicist who won 2013 Nobel Prize for his work on mass of subatomic particles (remember, Higgs Boson!), works in such isolation that journalists couldn’t find him after he won the Nobel Prize.
 He has no computer.
 No email.
 And he answers the phone only when he knows who is calling.

-J.K Rowling was largely absent from social media when he wrote her Harry Potter novels.
+J.K Rowling was largely absent from social media when she wrote her Harry Potter novels.

 No distractions.
 Deep focus.
 That’s how you produce great work.

-In this post, I’ll cover what you lose from distractions (it’s far, far more than what most of us realize) and some of the steps you can take to control them.
+In this post, I’ll cover what you lose from distractions (it’s far, far more than what most of us realize) and steps you can take to be more focused.
 The biggest reason why people fall to distractions is lack of interest in the stuff they’re doing, and that lack of interest largely emanates from absence of an overarching ‘why’ (or the purpose) that can kindle their interest, motivate them.

 Because lack of interest is such an important reason leading to distractions, I’ll start with it.
 But before that, let’s quickly look at how much can distractions drain your schedule.
 It may surprise you.